Are you looking for famous Abraham Lincoln quotes and sayings? You can find them here.

 “Tact is the ability to describe others as they see themselves.”

-Abraham Lincoln Quotes on Life, Leadership, Power and Success
+Abraham Lincoln Quotes on Success, Leadership and Power

 “I do the very best I know how, the very best I can, and I mean to keep on doing so until the end.”